Sign up to our Newsletter

 You don’t have to bring all of these items with you during your test (except your ID).
 Go through this list and assess which items will make your LSAT writing experience easier.

-What NOT To Bring to the LSAT
+What NOT to Bring to the LSAT

 While we’ve mentioned what to bring to the LSAT, it’s equally important to mention what not to bring to the LSAT: